getappmap/vscode-appland/README.md

 ### Runtime behavior visualization

-AppMap for Visual Studio Code includes the following types of interactive diagrams:
+AppMap for Visual Studio Code includes a variety of interactive diagrams to help you understand your application's runtime behavior.

 **Sequence Diagrams** to follow the runtime flow of calls made by your application: